velartrill/velartrill.github.io/orig/spirals/darkest-before-dawn/scraps.md

 At the sight of the marks, Lishuen lets out an audible gasp.
 "I've… I've heard of _giau ţú_ but… this is the first time I've actually seen it."
 She touches my arm softly.
 "Stars and skies, this is brutal.
 How much of your body…?"

 "By custom, one decorates the arms and thighs.
 The back as well, if one is common-born as I am and is not honored with _ţú şèi_.
 It is currently fashionable at court to extend the process to one's flanks, though the style comes and goes.
-I remember when I was young it was seen as… showy, but now if one wishes to go before the Empress without creating scandal, it is very much obligatory."
+I remember when I was young it was seen as… showy, but now if one seeks a boon of the Empress and wishes to escape scandal, it is very much obligatory."

 "Do… do the guards make you take off your clothes so they can check or something?"

 "Ah, yes.
 You are unfamiliar with court custom.
 I apologize."
 I incline my head.
-"A woman does not dress in this fashion in the presence of the Empress.
-Court dress bears much of the body to Her inspection -- to conceal beauty from Her is a great insult, to God and all the Empire."
+"A petitioner does not dress in this fashion in the presence of the Empress.
+Court dress bears much of the body to Her inspection -- to conceal beauty from Her is a great insult, to God and all the Empire.
+In truth, She cares little for the custom, but in this we are all enslaved of fashion and tradition."

 -- "Your Serenity, I must beg of you a favor."